 Early diagnosis of septic arthritis is important.
 This is to prevent long-term (permanent) damage to the joint.
 Your child’s healthcare provider will take your child’s medical history and give him or her a physical exam.
 Tests may also be done, such as:

 Removal of joint fluid.
 This is done to check for white blood cells and bacteria.

 Blood tests.
 These are done to look for bacteria.

 Phlegm, spinal fluid, and urine tests.
 These are done to look for bacteria and find the source of infection.

 Bone scan.
-This imaging test uses a tiny amount of radioactive substance to look for arthritis changes in the joints.
+This imaging test uses a tiny amount of a radioactive substance to look for arthritis changes in the joints.

 Septic arthritis often needs treatment right away with antibiotics.
 This can improve symptoms within 48 hours.
 Some infections caused by fungi need treatment with antifungal medicine.
 Viral infections are not treated with medicine.

 A fluid called pus may be drained from the joint.
 Pus buildup can damage the joint.
 The pus is drained with a needle, tube, or surgery.
 Other treatment may include:

 - Physical therapy to keep muscle strength

 - A splint on the joint to ease pain